Slow Fish Advisory Board

 Seth Macinko (USA) is an associate professor at the University of Rhode Island (USA) in the Department of Marine Affairs where he specializes in fisheries law and management.
 He has a long history in fishing and fisheries management in Alaska.
 He has collaborated with many groups working on fisheries including WFFP (World Forum of Fisher Peoples), NAMA (North Atlantic Marine Alliance) and FLC (Fish Locally Collaborative) and his topics covers ocean grabbing and privatization.
 He has been part of the Slow Fish network in the USA for many years.

 Tasha Sutcliffe (Canada) has spent nine years as Program Director for the Community Fisheries Development Centre in Prince Rupert (British Columbia) where she worked with First Nations, governments, community organizations, businesses, and industry to develop programs addressing the crisis in communities created by the downturn of fisheries.
-Her extensive background in fisheries, community economic development, and ecosystem-based management has led her to become Fisheries Program Director at Ecostrust Canada.
-She later bcame the Vice President of this organization.
-During her time at Ecostrust Canada, Tasha has focused her work on building sustainable fisheries in coastal communities: fisheries that are economically viable, equitable, and environmentally responsible.
+At Ecostrust Canada, Tasha has focused her work on building sustainable fisheries in coastal communities: fisheries that are economically viable, equitable, and environmentally responsible.
 Currently, she is an independent consultant whose work is focused on fisheries policy and programs that support First Nations, rural communities, and community-based fish harvesters.
-Tasha has always played a crucial role within Slow Food Canada, particularly in the development of the Slow Fish network.

 Ana Isabel Márquez Pérez (Colombia) is an anthropologist with a master’s degree in sustainable tourism management and a doctorate in social sciences.
 Born in Bogotá, she grew up on the island of Providencia.
 Her parents, marine biologists in love with the island, have conveyed her passion for the sea and Raizal culture.
 She has dedicated her academic studies to research on the relationships between the people and the sea, as well as other local issues, with the aim of contributing to the strengthening of local processes and safeguarding the cultural legacy of the islanders.
 Currently, she works with several fishing communities in Colombia.